HarvardMapCollection/latinx-community-theaters/index.md

 Even still, the outer boroughs remain relatively scant in terms of resources for theatre production.
 Just as people often need to do to access work, recreation, or other resources important to living in New York, many Latinx folks need to commute in order to reach the theatre communities that center them.
 This struggle has become magnified by gentrification as Latinx New Yorkers are pushed out of once strongholds and away from those theatres that may once have been considered the heart of their artistic communities.

-> :book: **Reading List:** Beloved musical-turned-Disney-feature *In the Heights* by Quiara Alegría Hudes and Lin-Manuel Miranda depicts the effects of Puerto Ricans and Dominicans in Washington Heights lose their communities and leave landmarks like murals behind.
+> **Reading List:** Beloved musical-turned-Disney-feature *In the Heights* by Quiara Alegría Hudes and Lin-Manuel Miranda depicts the effects of Puerto Ricans and Dominicans in Washington Heights lose their communities and leave landmarks like murals behind.
 Gabriela Cázares addresses this in her article, "Resisting Gentrification in Quiara Alegría Hudes and Lin-Manuel Miranda's *In the Heights* and Ernesto Quiñonez's *Bodega Dreams*"

 ![map with subway map overlay](media/commute-to-comunity.png)